OhanaCoursework/OhanaHomes/README.md

 e.g. `fix: correct minor typos in code`,
 `feat: allow provided config object to extend other configs`, `docs: correct spelling of CHANGELOG`

+### When Commiting on Branch

+You will need to have the app running using npm start.
+This will allow Pa11y tests to run against the URL's defined in the .pa11yci.json.
+If as URL is not included in here then the test will not be run on that page.